Logo

 General

 In here, you can allow buying, selling, trading, multiple item usage or response types.
-You can also exclude specific items from being sold or purchased.

 Items